School promotes herd mentality, and is detrimental to original thought.

 - Full Metal Jacket (The first 40 minutes ♥)

 “They are simply unconcerned by society’s disapproval of their habits or beliefs.”

 “The only people for me are the mad ones.” —Jack Kerouac

 “To avoid criticism say nothing, do nothing, be nothing.”

 “I wash it with Head & Shoulders.
 I don’t dry it, though.
 I let it dry by itself.
 It takes about an hour” – Trump

-Just because you know English, that doesn’t mean you’re a good author.
-In the same way, just because you know a computer language very well, that doesn’t make you good programmer.
+Just because you know English, that doesn’t make you a good author.
+Similarly, just because you know a computer language, that doesn’t make you good programmer.